MichaelT-178/prism/README.md

 3. Set the value of the "path_to_local_project" variable to the path of the folder where you're using this forked prism repo.

 4. Run the following commands to add, commit, and push your syntax highlighting changes to the repo.
-It will also automatically update the prismjs package in your local npm project.
+The script will also automatically update the prismjs package in your local npm project.

 ```
 cd prism